yosoykit/yosoykit.github.io/_pages/research.md

 3. Estimating timescales of (pre)malignant growth from incidence curves

-<h2>"Who" should we refer for screening and then who requires further interventions? </h2>
+<h2>* "Who" should we refer for screening and then who requires further interventions? </h2>
 <h3>Methods: </h3>
   Risk stratification, translational bioinformatics, clinical decision support tools
 <h3>Reference links with applications: </h3>
 1. UC-CaRE: a validated colitis-associated colorectal cancer risk prediction web-tool
 2. Modeling suggests Barrett's esopohagus patients constitute most esophageal adenocarcinomas

+For further reading about our research, please see our section on "Cancer screening and early detection with modeling" as part of the 2019 Mathematical Oncology Roadmap.